joemaddalone/gridset/README.md

 	b:  bottom coordinate of the area,
 	cx: center x coordinate of the area,
 	cy: center y coordinate of the area,
-	cells: a flat array of all of the cells in the area
+	cells: a 2d array of the cells in the area (sub-grid)

 }
 ```